Glossary of printing terms

 Lamination

 Plastic film coating applied to a printed sheet.
 Helps protect the design from damage.
-Available in gloss, matt and anti-scuff.
+Available in gloss, or matt.

 Litho printing